Long before George R.R. Martin penned his tale of war, intrigue and treachery the ancient world was scene to its own version of The Game of Thrones.

 Actor Neil Jackson portrayed Perdiccas in 2004’s “Alexander”

-Ptolemy son of Lagos was one of Alexander’s most popular commanders and a possible half-brother (it was rumored that Philip II was actually his real father).
+Ptolemy son of Lagos was one of Alexander’s most popular commanders and a possible half-brother (it was rumored that Philip II was actually his real father, though this could well have been Lagid propaganda).
 His family was from Eordaea in the Macedonian highlands; and he was one of Alexander’s boyhood “Companions”, tutored along with the young prince by Aristotle.
-He was one of several of Alexander’s friends to be banished by Philip in 337 BC, considered a bad influence on (or too loyal to) the prince; returning to Macedon only after Philip’s assassination.
+He was one of several of Alexander’s friends to be banished by Philip in 337 BC, considered a bad influence on (or too loyal to) the prince.
+He returned to Macedon only after Philip’s assassination.

-He was a junior officer early on, and had no command before Gaugamela.
+He was a junior officer early on and had no command before Gaugamela.
 Ptolemy accompanied Alexander during his journey to the Oracle of Ammon Ra at Siwa, where the latter was proclaimed a son of Zeus/Ammon.
-He was later entrusted with an elite force of 5,000 men tasked with bringing Bessus, the murderer of Darius III, back to face the King’s justice.
-By the invasion of India he was appointed as one of the Somatophylakes, as well as one of the five original Hipparchs.
+He was later entrusted with an elite force of 5,000 men tasked with bringing Bessus, the murderer of Darius III, back to face the King’s justice in 330 BC.
+By the invasion of India he was appointed as one of the Somatophylakes, as well as one of the five Companion Hipparchs.
 He served with distinction throughout the Indian campaign, playing a key role in taking the Rock of Aornus.
 His Hipparchy was with Alexander on the right-wing at the Battle of the Hydaspes.
 He was wounded later that year at Harmetelia, a town of the Brahmins, by a poisoned weapon.
 Though near death, he was personally nursed back to health by Alexander himself.

-At Susa he was given as bride Artakama, the daughter of Artabazus of Phrygia and sister to Alexander’s former mistress Barsiné (the mother of Heracles, who was possibly Alexander’s bastard son) and a relative of the Persian Royal Family.
+At Susa he was given as bride Artakama, the daughter of Artabazus of Phrygia and sister to Alexander’s former mistress Barsiné and a relative of the Persian Royal Family.
 Even-tempered and more modest in his ambitions (and in his manner) than most of his colleagues, he was popular with the rank-and-file Macedonian soldiers.
 He has the distinction of being the only one of the leading Diadochi to die, peacefully, in his own bed.

 Leonnatus was related to the royal house (through Philip’s mother) and had served honorably throughout Alexander’s campaigns.
-After Issus, he was sent to meet and reassure the Persian royal women of Alexander’s good-will and intentions.
+After Issus he was sent to meet and reassure the captured Persian royal women of Alexander’s good-will and intentions.
 He was elevated to the rank of Bodyguard upon the death of Arybbas in Egypt in 332 BC.
 He tried to restrain Alexander during his murderous argument with Black Cleitus, and later informed him of the Page’s Conspiracy.
 He fought beside Alexander inside the Malli/Mahlava fortress of Multan, where Alexander was struck in the chest by an arrow and nearly killed, and defended the fallen king alongside Peucestas till help arrived.
 During the struggle he was wounded badly in the neck, and nearly succumbed.
-During the return from India, he was left temporarily in southern Baluchistan to pacify the population, in which he was successful.
+During the return from India he was left temporarily in southern Baluchistan to pacify the population, at task at which he proved successful.
 He was flamboyant and ambitious, with ambitions to gain the throne through marriage alliance with the Royal House.

 Artist’s conception of one of the seven Macedonian Somatophylakes, the inner circle of generals who comprised the “high command” of Alexander’s court and army